laura-mm/papers/journal.md

 Laura

 # Introduction
-this is important for some effect and vectors and biomass. measurements are to add to this body of knowledge
+this is important for some effect and vectors and biomass. see Haywood et al (2000). measurements are to add to this body of knowledge.